southside-chillers/southside.chillers.online/southside/content/chapters/are-you-there-kord.md

 After a considerable amount of wheedling, Galadriel is persuaded to face the day, but she looks as if she’s been hit by a battering ram.

 “All right,” says Hermione.
 “Who wants to come to the library with me?
-We’ll figure out what the basilisk corpse could be used for, and if it’d be more valuable to sell it as-is or in pieces… and then, I’d like to do some reading about tieflings before our meeting with Magic.”
+We’ll figure out what the basilisk corpse could be used for, and if it’d be more valuable to sell it as-is or in pieces… and then, I’d like to do some reading about tieflings before our meeting with [Magick](/characters/magick/).”

 Hanamir raises his hand.
 Galadriel grunts.